 "Oh, that's the spot, Doc!"

-Patients are often amazed that we can locate, just by feeling, the painful spot.
+Patients are frequently amazed that we can locate, just by feeling, the painful spot.
 Trigger points are highly irritable areas in muscle bands that provoke painful responses and are characterized by heightened pain in the patient and an obvious hardness to the doctor or therapist.
 Trigger points are not just sensitive nodules, but they affect the surrounding muscle and tissues.

-A form of soft tissue therapy, trigger point therapy, first originated by Dr. Janet Travell who treated President John F. Kennedy for his back pain, is based on the theory that pain in a certain part of the body can actually be caused by an injury or dysfunction somewhere else. chiropractic treatment of the spinal nerve injuries and dysfunctions is complementary.
+A type of soft tissue therapy, trigger point therapy, first originated by Dr. Janet Travell who treated President John F. Kennedy for his back pain, is based on the theory that pain in a certain part of the body can actually be caused by an injury or dysfunction somewhere else. chiropractic treatment of the spinal nerve injuries and dysfunctions is complementary.

 Trigger points are areas of tenderness in a muscle.
 Trigger point therapy incorporates the application of pressure to these sore, sensitive areas in order to alleviate their pain and dysfunction as well as pain in other areas of the body.
 Sometimes massage and trigger point therapy are used together.
 Theoretically, active trigger points cause muscle pain which transfers pain and tenderness to other areas of the body when pressed.
 Latent trigger points are those that don't have pain unless pressed, but they are thought to bring about joint stiffness and decreased ranges of motion as we age.